 How do I apply?

 Send a cover letter and resume to Mary Hauser at firstname.lastname@example.org.
-Applications for Spring 2019 internships are due by 9:00 am Monday, November 19, 2018.
+The deadline for Applications for Fall 2019 has not yet been determined.

 Faculty: Bring your class